bencevans/node-finch-robot/README.md

 A library for controlling [Finch Robots](http://www.finchrobot.com/) with Node.JS.

-**This library is still in development and not considered stable.**
+**This library is no longer maintained.
+Unfortunatly I don't have access to a Finch now.**

 ## Usage